photos by Arlington Texas Fire

 The sinkhole is believed to have been caused by the recent heavy rains in the area.

 Sinkholes can be deadly.
 A Florida man was swallowed alive by a sinkhole that opened under part of his family’s house near Tampa in 2013.
-His body was never retrieved, reminding us how lucky Ginger’s family is thanks to the brave efforts of the rescuers.
+His body was never retrieved – a reminder of how lucky Ginger and her family are thanks to the brave efforts of rescuers.